peterhinch/micropython-touch/README.md

  * `mcol` Maximum absolute col occupied by the widget (including border).

 A further aid to metrics is the `Writer` method `.stringlen(s)`.
-This takes a string as its arg and returns its length in pixels when rendered using that `Writer` instance's font.
+This takes a string as its arg and returns its length in pixels when rendered using the font of that `Writer` instance.

 The `mrow` and `mcol` values enable other widgets to be positioned relative to the one previously instantiated.
-In the cases of sliders, `Dial` and `Meter` widgets these take account of space ocupied by legends or labels.
+In the cases of sliders, `Dial` and `Meter` widgets these take account of space occupied by legends or labels.

 The `aclock.py` and `linked_sliders.py` demos provide simple examples of this approach.